YOU’RE A WILTING PLANT

 REPLANT YOUR LOVE: CREATE A MONTHLY BUDGET, TOGETHER

 Repotting a plant and abandoning it defeats the purpose of replanting.
-Once your relationship is in a better place, you’re responsible for taking care of it better than you did before!
+Once your relationship is in a better place, you’re responsible for taking care of it better than you did in the past!

 Take some time to sit down, gather all of your finances, and work together to regain control by implementing budgets and boundaries.
 You can either learn to control your money, or it’ll control you.

 The glue that keeps this all together is accountability and open, honest communication.
-The more money conversations you have, the more transparent your relationship will be.
+The more money conversations you have, the more transparent your relationship will be when it comes to finances.

 This isn’t a “one and done,” “end all cure all” anecdote, either; this is just the starting place for your marriage growth!